bpetrukovich/music-platform/packages/web/README.md

-This is client side app for music platform project.
+This is the client side app for music platform project.